ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-1. When building a neural network, should you overfit or underfit it first?
+Q. When building a neural network, should you overfit or underfit it first?

 <details><summary><b>Answer</b></summary>